 Ron Ramming, President, Connors State College

-(Board Chair) Delaney Rea, Recruiting Manager, Melton Truck Lines
+(Board Chair) Delaney Rea, Director of HR & Recruiting, Melton Truck Lines

 Delaney leads the flatbed driver recruiting efforts at Melton Truck Lines, a transportation services company with roughly 1500 employees.
 Delaney is proud to work at a company who prioritizes employee support, development, engagement and health and of the many awards Melton has won in recognition of these efforts.
-Outside work, Delaney is married to her soulmate, and they are looking forward to sharing their love for community, adventure, travel, food and nature with their first baby due November 2021.
+Outside work, Delaney is married to her soulmate, and they are looking forward to sharing their love for community, adventure, travel, food and nature with their new baby.